 The Znaim altarpiece

-One room contains altar panels, including the 1440s altarpiece from Znaim (in today’s Czechia) along one wall.
+One room focuses on 15th-century altar panels, including the 1440s altarpiece from Znaim (in today’s Czechia) along one wall.

 The realistic reliefs carved from lime and spruce detail chaotic Crucifixion scenes: the original colours remain clear around 700 years later.
 (700 years!)

-A collection of late-gothic panel paintings from the 15th and 16th century includes two panels by the Master of the Schottenaltar from around 1470.
+A collection of late-Gothic panel paintings opposite the Znaim altarpiece includes two panels by the Master of the Schottenaltar from around 1470.

-Most of these altar panels live in the Schottenstift Museum and are notable for portraying biblical scenes, but often with contemporary clothing and backgrounds (including 15th century Vienna).
+The other altar panels from the set appear in the Schottenstift Museum and are notable for often portraying biblical scenes with contemporary clothing and backgrounds (including 15th century Vienna).
 So their value to historians is enormous.

-Even the untrained eye sees how Pacher uses depth and perspective to stand out from his peers.
+Even the untrained eye sees how both use depth and perspective to stand out from their peers.

-The final room in the medieval collection still features its original grotesque frescoes (Roman-style decorative scrollwork), dedicated to the deeds of Aeneas.
+The final room in this section still features its original grotesque frescoes (Roman-style decorative scrollwork), dedicated to the deeds of Aeneas.

 These frescoes provide another classical reference of the kind much loved by Prince Eugene (Belvedere’s original owner and a man quite happy to draw parallels between his many exploits and the heroes of Greek and Roman mythology).